rhisfiberart/rhisfiberart.github.io/portfolio.md

       </div>
       <div class="portfolio-info">
         <h2 class="portfolio-title">Winter Woods</h2>
-        <p class="portfolio-desc">A basket to keep your projects that are preparing to bloom.
+        <p class="portfolio-desc">A basket for projects that are preparing to bloom.
 The interior is felted Gotland wool, the exterior is eco printed cotton, and the stitching is hand spun silk thread.</p>
         <p class="portfolio-price">$185</p>
       </div>
     </article>